mmokki/covid19challenge_mmokki-covid19challenge_DisinfectantWipes/README.md

 # Hackathon Challenge: Do masks help against COVID-19?
 This is a group project for UC,Davis MSBA Hackathon Challenge.
-Team Disinfectant Wipes contains Jing Li, Boya Sun, Jiangfan Jin and Sute Li.
+Team Disinfectant Wipes includes Jing Li, Boya Sun, Jiangfan Jin and Sute Li.

 ### Goal
 Our project aims to quantify the effect of the awareness of wearing a mask in slowing the spread of COVID-19.

 ### Data Source
-- Google trend data
+- Google trend
-- Stay-at-home order data
+- Stay-at-home order
-- Medical resources data
+- Medical resources

 ### Analysis and Result
 Our team combined all the data from different data source and selected the best-performing fixed effect model to identify the effect of the awareness of wearing masks against COVID-19.